scorpido74/azure-docs.nl-nl/articles/data-factory/how-to-clean-up-ssisdb-logs-with-elastic-jobs.md

 # Parameters needed to create the Job Database
 param(
 $ResourceGroupName = $(Read-Host "Please enter an existing resource group name"),
-$AgentServerName = $(Read-Host "Please enter the name of an existing Azure SQL server(for example, yhxserver) to hold the SSISDBLogCleanup job database"),
+$AgentServerName = $(Read-Host "Please enter the name of an existing logical SQL server(for example, yhxserver) to hold the SSISDBLogCleanup job database"),
 $SSISDBLogCleanupJobDB = $(Read-Host "Please enter a name for the Job Database to be created in the given SQL Server"),
 # The Job Database should be a clean,empty,S0 or higher service tier.
 We set S0 as default.
 $PricingTier = "S0",